 The South Seattle Emerald is committed to holding space for a variety of viewpoints within our community, with the understanding that differing perspectives do not negate mutual respect amongst community members.

 The opinions, beliefs, and viewpoints expressed by the contributors on this website do not necessarily reflect the opinions, beliefs, and viewpoints of the Emerald or official policies of the Emerald.

-Michael McPhearson is executive director of the Emerald.
-He has decades of experience as an executive director of national nonprofit organizations, including Veterans For Peace.
+Michael T. McPhearson is executive director of the Emerald.
 He’s honored to serve the community by listening, learning, and helping the Emerald grow to sustainability.
 As co-coordinator of the Ferguson/St. Louis Don’t Shoot Coalition and leading a delegation to support the people of New Orleans after Hurricane Katrina, he recognizes the critical role of community media for social change.
 He has testified before Congress and is currently on the American Friends Service Committee Nobel Peace Prize Nominating Task Group and a board member of the ACLU of Washington.